|

 Carolina Fire Fighters Association at the first state convention in High

 Point.
-The group is affiliated with the American Federal of Labor.
+The group was affiliated with the American Federal of Labor.
 (October 29,

 1940)no30oct40, 31oct40